(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 E – is for exciting, entertaining, efficient use of time for “professional development”, especially helpful, encouraging for parents!

-(In preparing for this blog, by this stage, I was asking my family for word suggestions to fit my acronym and they came up with some really good ones so I had to include at least some of them! 😀 )
+(In preparing for this blog, by this stage, I was asking my family for word suggestions to fit my acronym and they came up with some great ones so I had to include at least some of them! 😀 )

 Efficient learning time: Spending just one or two days (or more) a year for P.D. (professional development) time is really a great idea to keep a balanced perspective on everything.
 And homeschool conferences tend to fit in a lot of practical tips/help for us within a short period of time.